 Walrus meat is a particularly important winter food for Inuit because it can be procured in large amounts in the late summer and fall, and especially because it can be preserved and stored for long periods of time.
 Igunaq, or aged, preserved walrus meat, is a well-loved delicacy in parts of Greenland and Nunavut.
 To make igunaq, the walrus is flensed, so that the skeleton is removed, leaving the skin, fat , meat and some organs in one thick sheet.
 This sheet is cut into smaller pieces and sewn into large sausage-shaped rolls, called ungirlak.
 The ungirlak are buried in gravel and left for several months to age and ferment.
 Experienced hunters know how to choose exactly the right type of gravel for burial, as it must be porous enough to allow some air circulation and to allow the hunter to dig up the bundles during the winter when the ground is frozen.
 Once dug up, the ungirlak are cut up and washed.
 Igunak is considered such a delicacy that it is often saved for special occasions and feasts, and traded to other communities that do not have access to walrus (Tigullaraq 2008, http://www.nmto.ca/sites/default/files/igunaq.pdf)

 In 2004, NAMMCO hosted a Workshop on Hunting Methods for Seals and Walrus, the report of which provides a wealth of information on walrus hunting techniques.
-The Workshop on Struck and Lost provides additional information relevant to this topic.
+The NAMMCO Workshop on Struck and Lost held in 2006 provides additional information relevant to this topic.

-Walrus are also taken from the floe edge or as they breathe in holes in thin, young ice during the winter.
-In such hunts walrus are first harpooned as they come up for air, then shot through the head when they return to breathe.
+Walruses are also taken from the floe edge or as they breathe in holes in thin, young ice during the winter.
+In such hunts the walrus is first harpooned as it comes up for air, then shot through the head when it returns to breathe.
 In floe edge hunts, a small boat is used to retrieve the walrus.

 As with all marine mammal hunts, struck-and-lost, the failure to retrieve an animal that has been killed or injured by the hunter, is a serious issue in walrus hunts.
 The problem is exacerbated because walruses generally sink when killed.
 Struck-and-lost rates for walrus hunts vary widely, depending on the type of hunt, environmental conditions and hunter experience among other factors, but have been estimated to average from 32% to 42% in Canadian and Alaskan hunts respectively (Orr et al.1986, Fay et al. 1994).
 The NAMMCO Workshop on Struck and Lost provided a wealth of information on this topic as well as recommendations to facilitate monitoring and reduce the incidence of struck-and-lost in all types of marine mammal hunts.